MichaIng/DietPi-Docs/docs/software/dns_servers.md

 === "Activating DNS over TLS (DoT)"

-    DoT sends DNS requests encrypted, masking them from your LAN operator and ISP.
+    [DoT (DNS over TLS)](https://wikipedia.org/wiki/DNS_over_TLS) sends DNS requests encrypted, masking them from your LAN operator and ISP.
 But it requires again a public DNS provider, to query the root name servers, which is otherwise, thanks to Unbound, not required.
 Root name server requests can only be unencrypted, either sent directly from Unbound (default) or by a public provider (when using DoT).
 Whether DoT (or any other encrypted DNS wrapper protocol) is preferable or not, depends on your individual case and needs, i.e. if you trust your LAN operator and ISP more, or a public DNS provider.
 You can activate DoT by copying and executing the following command block:

     ```sh
     cat << '_EOF_' > /etc/unbound/unbound.conf.d/dietpi-dot.conf